knudo/knudo/README.md

 # Hello there👋
-## My name is Afonso but you can call me Canudo
+## My name is Afonso but you can also call me Canudo

 ### :man_technologist: About me
-  - Developer, maker and sysadmin.
-  - Currently studying computer engineering.
+  - Developer, IT technician, maker and sysadmin.
+Currently studying computer engineering.
-  - Linux is your friend 🐧
+  - Linux is your friend! 🐧

 ### :hammer_and_wrench: Toys that I currently play/have played with
   <div>